locxter/chngclcltr/README.md

 ![Overview image](overview.png)

-This is a very simple GUI program for calculating the change from a price and the money given.
+This is a GUI program for calculating the change from a price and the money given.

 ## Dependencies